Silversunset01/dbm/troubleshooting.md

 That should have fixed it.
 By doing this, your mods will be deleted.
 So, if you want, you can install them again.
 Follow the installation guide at https://github.com/dbm-network/mods/tree/beta#installing-mods

+### Delete your DBM Cache
+For Windows 10:
+1. Exit Discord Bot Maker
+2. Browse to %localappdata%
+3. Delete DBM, DBM2, and any other DBM folders
+4. Start Discord Bot Maker
+5. Search should work

 ## Error: Unexpected Token
 Unexpected Token has nothing to do with your bots token.
 It means you've got an unmatched bracket somewhere.